mhuytran/DNA_RNA_Converter_Project/README.md

 Program Status: Done
 ```

-Inputting mRNA as Template Strand:
+Inputting mRNA as template strand:
 ```
 ----------------------------------------Prompt----------------------------------------
 Please enter DNA or mRNA into the search bar: